 The annual valuations are carried out by an external RICS qualified chartered surveyor from Wilkes Head Eve LLP, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The sources of information and assumptions made in producing the valuations for 1 April 2018 are set out in a valuation report.
+The sources of information and assumptions made in producing the valuations for 1 April 2021 are set out in a valuation report.
 In estimating the fair value of the Authority's investment properties, the highest and best use is their current use.
-There has been no change in the valuation techniques used during the year for investment properties.
-The main changes are for the Orchards Shopping Centre which has been revalued downwards by £832,000 due to tenant incentives, and 255-269 London Road, Burgess Hill which has been revalued downwards by £341,000.
+In their report for the previous year, the impact of Covid-19 led to the valuer including the following statement regarding the valuation techniques used for investment properties.